-To obtain a student Visa to the United States, the applicant must first be able to demonstrate that he or she is a bona fide student qualified to pursue a full course of study.
-The applicant must also demonstrate that he or she is seeking to enter the United states temporarily and solely for the purpose of pursuing such a course of study at an established academic institution.
+To obtain a student visa to the United States, the applicant must first be able to demonstrate that they are a bona fide student qualified to pursue a full course of study.
+The applicant must also demonstrate that they are seeking to enter the United States temporarily and solely for the purpose of pursuing such a course of study at an established academic institution.

-If admitted to the University, the applicant is issued either a Form I-20 or an DS-2019.
-This form should be taken together with a passport and SEVIS Fee receipt to the nearest United States Consulate to apply for the F-1 and J-1 student visa.
-An international student entering the United States must also present either the I-20 or DS-2019 Form to the immigration inspector at the port of entry to the United States.
+If admitted to the university, the applicant is issued either a form I-20 or an DS-2019.
+This form should be taken together with a passport and the Student and Exchange Visitor Information System (SEVIS) fee receipt to the nearest United States consulate to apply for the F-1 and J-1 student visa.
+An international student entering the United States must also present either the I-20 or DS-2019 form to the immigration inspector at the port of entry to the United States.

 F-1 Student Visa Regulation Sources

-An F-1 student is a nonimmigrant who is pursuing a "full course of study" to achieve a specific educational or professional objective, at an academic institution in the United States that has been designated by the Department of Homeland Security (DHS) to offer courses of study to such students, and has been enrolled in SEVIS (the Student and Exchange Visitor Information System).
-The F-1 category is created by section 101(a)(15)(F) of the Immigration and Nationality Act (INA), and regulated by DHS regulations at 8 CFR 214.2(f), 214.3, and 214.4
+An F-1 student is a non-immigrant who is pursuing a full course of study to achieve a specific educational or professional objective, at an academic institution in the United States that has been designated by the Department of Homeland Security (DSH) to offer courses of study to such students, and has been enrolled in SEVIS.
+The F-1 category is created by section 101(a)(15)(F) of the Immigration and Nationality Act, and regulated by DHS regulations at 8 CFR 214.2(f), 214.3, and 214.4

 - INA § 101(a)(15)(F); INA § 214(m); IIRIRA § 641